katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

     [[u'The', u'Old', u'Man', u'was', u'unimportant', u'.']]
 ```

-## _Question 4_

-Read in the texts of the State of the Union addresses, using the state_union corpus reader.
+__Question 4__: Read in the texts of the State of the Union addresses, using the state_union corpus reader.
 Count occurrences of men, women, and people in each document.
 What has happened to the usage of these words over time?

 ```python
 from nltk.corpus import state_union